Celebrate US: Best #BlackGirlMagic Moments Of The Decade

 Simone Biles Becomes Most Decorated Female Gymnast Ever

 Simone Biles is #BlackGirlMagic, #BlackGirlMagic is Simone Biles.
-In 2016 at the Rio Olympics Simone took home five medals, four of which were gold included her victory in the all-around competition.
+In 2016 at the Rio Olympics Simone took home five medals, four of which were gold including her victory in the all-around competition.

 Simone is now the most decorated female gymnast EVER after taking home her 24th and 25th world medals, both gold.
 While competing for those medals she landed the triple-double during her floor routine and the double-double dismount on the balance beam.